Why There's a Rubber Duck in My Journaling App

 What I Learned

 The best design decisions I've made haven't come from asking what something should look like.
+Rather, they've come from asking what something already is — and then finding the narrative that makes that visible.

 Michelangelo supposedly said that when he carved a statue, he wasn't creating anything.
 The figure was already inside the marble.
 He was just removing what didn't belong.